adeyinkabadmus/autochek-distance-api/README.md

 Unit tests were also not written due to time constraints

+Appropriate method docs are missing for some methods which are supposed to concise documentation for each of the methods.

 # Things of note

 There was only dependy injection largely in use and many of the methods/functions were written with the Single responsibility principle mind.